Tucson Folk Festival

 BOARD MEMBER BIOS

-Matt Rolland enters his third year as TKMA Board President and fifth year on the Board.
+Matt Rolland enters his fourth year as TKMA Board President and sixth year on the Board.
 Matt is the bandleader and fiddler for Tucson-based bands RISO and Run Boy Run and is the Director of Programs at SAACA (Southern Arizona Arts and Cultural Alliance).
 He is committed to cultivating the festival while respecting its roots and community-focused mission, intending on building a strong foundation for the Tucson Folk Festival’s next decade.

-Greg Aiken begins his second term as TKMA Vice President and seventh year as a Board member.
+Greg Aiken begins his third term as TKMA Vice President and seventh year as a Board member.
 Following retirement from his role as Operations Director at Salpointe Catholic High School, Greg looks forward to his expanded role with the festival.
 For years, Greg has been a true “working member” of the TKMA Board, leading the charge on ground operations for our fest.

 Aspen Green has worked at Arizona Arts Live at the University of Arizona for over 11 years as an event coordinator and Artist Relations Coordinator.
 She brings to the board decades of experience working with touring groups, taking care of all their arrangements from contracting to load out.
 She is a past TKMA / Tucson Folk Festival Board Member and has handled festival headliner contracts, program design and ad recruitment, fundraiser planning, and creates many of the posters, flyers and Facebook promotions for TKMA.